Skip to main content

 Not all estrogens are created equal.
 The specific molecular structure of the estrogen used in an oral formulation has a direct impact on its potency in the liver and, consequently, on clotting risk.
 The two main categories to consider are bioidentical estrogens and synthetic or non-bioidentical estrogens.

 Bioidentical Estradiol ∞ This is molecularly identical to the primary estrogen produced by the human ovaries (17β-estradiol).
-While oral estradiol still undergoes the and increases clotting risk, its impact is generally considered to be less pronounced than that of synthetic estrogens at comparable doses.
+While oral estradiol still undergoes the first-pass effect and increases clotting risk, its impact is generally considered to be less pronounced than that of synthetic estrogens at comparable doses.

-Synthetic Estrogens ∞ The most well-known is ethinylestradiol, a component of most combined oral contraceptive pills.
-This molecule was specifically designed to be more resistant to breakdown in the liver, which gives it a much more potent and prolonged effect on hepatic protein synthesis.
-Consequently, has a significantly greater impact on clotting factors and carries a higher thrombotic risk than oral bioidentical estradiol.
+Consequently, ethinylestradiol has a significantly greater impact on clotting factors and carries a higher thrombotic risk than oral bioidentical estradiol.
 Another category, conjugated equine estrogens (CEEs), derived from pregnant mare urine, contains a mix of estrogens that also have a distinct and potent effect on the liver.

 The specific molecular form of oral estrogen and its resistance to hepatic breakdown directly correlate with its impact on clotting factor production.